MACHAME ROUTE

 The Machame Route is a hiking trail used to climb Mount Kilimanjaro, the highest mountain in Africa.
 It is considered one of the most scenic and popular routes to reach the mountain’s summit.
 The route starts at the Machame Gate, located on the mountain’s southern side, and follows a steep and challenging path through various landscapes such as rainforests, moorlands, and alpine deserts.

-The total distance of the Machame route is approximately 62 kilometres, and it usually takes 6 to 7 days to complete.
+The total distance of the Machame route is approximately 62 kilometres, and it usually takes 6 days to 7 days to complete.
 It is also known as the “Whiskey Route” due to its more challenging and rugged terrain than other routes, such as the Marangu route.
 The Machame Route is quite crowded compared to the different Kilimanjaro routes.

 Why should you choose the Machame Route?